Conorjbr/Oliver-St-John-Gogarty/README.md

 ## Project Conclusions

-I was amazed that I was actually able to complete this project as I wsa totally at sea at the start.
+I found myself very confused at the start of this project as I did not have any previous experience of html or css.
+I found that I learned a lot abount both technologoes very quickly while working through the various challenges to get the project comoplete.
 I have learned a lot about CSS and HTML in putting together this project and am keen to put this knowledge to further use.

 ### Learnings from this project
 I have learned to apply te basics of html and css styling.
 This has ben more dificult than I thought it would be, particularly the CSS.
-It appeared from the walk-through "Love-Running" project that things would come together quite esily once the main structure was in place.
-This very nuch proved toi be not the case and I wa surprised at the amount of time the styling took.
-I also was surprised at how much efforrt was required to get the responsiveness to work even as well as it does on my site, which is admittedly not perfect.
-I have found a number of solutions to repeated issues such a s centring on a page etc. but I still find that positioning element is something I am ot fully comfortable with.
+It appeared from the walk-through "Love-Running" project that things would come together quite readily once the main structure was in place.
+This very nuch proved to not be the case and I was surprised at the amount of time the styling took.
+I also was surprised at how much efforrt was required to get the responsiveness to work to an acceptabel level.
+I have found a number of solutions to repeated issues such as centring elements on a page etc. but I still find that positioning elements is something I ould like to get more confortable with.

 ### Things I would do differently if starting again
-* Engage with mentor earlier
+* Engage with mentor earlier in the project development.
-* Not put myself under time pressure ie start earlier.
+* Not put myself under time pressure, ie start earlier.
-* spend more time planning the styling.
+* sSpend more time planning the styling.
 * I would start with small screen size and work up to larger screens when setting up the responsiveness @media queries.
-I did it by starting with large screen and this caused ma lot of issues with the smaller screen sizes.
+I did it by starting with large screen and this caused me lot of issues with the smaller screen sizes.

 ### Future improvements to the site